Dihedral monodromy of cone spherical metrics: Introduction

 The organization of the paper is the following: \begin{itemize} \item In Section~\ref{sec:dihedral}, we introduce the co-axial and dihedral monodromy classes.
-We draw the connection between quadratic differentials and cone spherical metrics with dihedral monodromy. \item In Section~\ref{sec:difprescrites}, we present the results on quadratic and Abelian differentials with prescribed singularities. \item In Section~\ref{sec:GBplus}, we state the strenghtened Gauss-Bonnet inequality which is the main necessary condition for realization of a distribution of angles by a cone spherical metric with dihedral monodromy. \item In Section~\ref{sec:highergenus}, we give a characterization of distribution of angles that can be realized in a spherical surface of genus $g \geq 1$ with co-axial or dihedral monodromy (Theorems~\ref{thm:52} and~\ref{thm:53}), comparing the two classes. \item In Section~\ref{sec:genuszero}, we state Eremenko's theorem characterizing distribution of angles for cone spherical metrics with co-axial monodromy in genus zero.
+We draw the connection between quadratic differentials and cone spherical metrics with dihedral monodromy. \item In Section~\ref{sec:difprescrites}, we present the results on quadratic and Abelian differentials with prescribed orders of zeroes and poles. \item In Section~\ref{sec:GBplus}, we state the strenghtened Gauss-Bonnet inequality which is the main necessary condition for realization of an array of angles by a cone spherical metric with dihedral monodromy. \item In Section~\ref{sec:highergenus}, we give a characterization of arrays of angles that can be realized in a spherical surface of genus $g \geq 1$ with co-axial or dihedral monodromy (Theorems~\ref{thm:52} and~\ref{thm:53}), comparing the two classes. \item In Section~\ref{sec:genuszero}, we state the theorem of Eremenko which characterizes the arrays of angles for cone spherical metrics with co-axial monodromy in genus zero.
 Comparatively, we state and prove the analogous result for metrics with dihedral monodromy (Theorems~\ref{thm:63},~\ref{thm:65} and~\ref{thm:610}). \end{itemize}